FgForrest/evitaDB/documentation/user/en/query/basics.md

 of the GraphQL query.
 This way, unlike in the other APIs, you specifically define the output form of the query result from what the domain evitaDB schema allows you to fetch.

+There are other simpler variations of the GraphQL query grammar described [here](../use/api/query-data.md#defining-queries-in-graphql-api) in more detail, but the underlying logic is always the same.

 </LanguageSpecific>
 <LanguageSpecific to="rest">
 Where the _header_ part (queried collection) is part a URL path, and the _filter_, _order_, and _require_ parts are defined as properties of the input JSON object.

+There are other simpler variations of the REST query grammar described [here](../use/api/query-data.md#defining-queries-in-rest-api) in more detail, but the underlying logic is always the same.

 </LanguageSpecific>

 <LanguageSpecific to="evitaql,java,csharp">